IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ##### 1:46.4.2.5.1 Health Information Exchange (HIE) Membership Discovery Description

+In this use case, a healthcare worker needs to identify the organizations active in the State/Province Health Information Exchange (HIE) that have been added since 2017, to make contact with new organizations and negotiate future clinical exchange.

-The Organization.partOf element reflects a hierarchical business relationship between "parent" and "child" organizations.
-By contrast, the [OrganizationAffiliation](http://hl7.org/fhir/R4/organizationaffiliation.html) resource allows for organizations to relate to each other in non-hierarchical and more dynamic business relationships, for example, membership in a Health Information Exchange (HIE).
+Membership in an HIE is a more dynamic and transitory business relationship than the "parent-child" hierarchy represented by Organization.partOf.
+For these more flexible business relationships, the [OrganizationAffiliation](http://hl7.org/fhir/R4/organizationaffiliation.html) resource allows for organizations to relate to each other in non-hierarchical and more dynamic business relationships.
 Unlike partOf, the relationship is itself a resource, so it can be categorized with codes, status, etc.

 In the example below: